AnggaR96s/Reforestation/README.md

-## Why can't a bicycle stand on its own?
-It's two-tired.
+## ‘Put the cat out’ … ‘I didn’t realize it was on fire